-Join Morten Rand-Hendriksen for an in-depth discussion in this video Generate cross-browser icons in the command line using Grunticon, part of Web Icons with SVG.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Generate cross-browser icons in the command line using Grunticon, part of Creating Web Icons with SVG.

 - [Voiceover] Now that you know…how to use a browser-based Grumpicon,…I want to show you how to use…the command-line tool Grunticon instead.…That's because using Grunt and Grunticon,…we can add additional processes to our SVG generation,…to optimize our SVGs and do other things,…and we can also extend the functionality of our SVGs…with some additional features.…In the exercise files for this movie,…I've reset our project back to where it was…in the beginning of this chapter.…So we are once again looking at…the PNG versions of these icons.…That's so I can walk you through the entire process…of generating Grunticons, using the command-line tool,…and also how to add them into your project.…